Wehmeyer100/CoI.Mod.Better/README.md

 - The range of your mining tower has been increased by 50%.

 # Cheats:
-- The cheats will only be available in the separate mod.
+- The cheats will only be available in the mod with cheat "CoI.Mod.Better with Cheats".

 - There is now the possibility to activate a cheat via research that allows you to increase your vehicle limit by 250.
 ATTENTION: There can be performance problems when the limit is fully used.